amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 	$ git commit -m "commit message"
 	$ git push origin master

-You'll also need to set up another repository for your content, configuration files, and theme.
+You'll also need to set up another repository for your source content, configuration files, and theme.
 I added a .gitignore to this repo to ignore the files in the output folder.

 Within about 10 minutes of pushing your changes, your site should be up and running!
 (Later changes should be reflected on your site almost instantaneously.)